xyryc/Donate-Bangladesh/readme.md

 ## Design

-- **Navbar**: Create a visually appealing navbar with the following structure:
+- **Navbar**: Create a visually appealing navbar with the following structure: done
   - Logo positioned in the middle.
   - "Blog" button on the left.
   - Account balance with a coin icon on the right.
   - "Donation" and "History" buttons in the center (as per Figma).
-- **Donation Cards**: Create 3 donation cards with the following details:
+- **Donation Cards**: Create 3 donation cards with the following details: done
   - Image on the left.
   - Donation title.
   - Donation info.
   - Current donation amount.
   - Input field for donation amount.
   - Button for submitting the donation.
-- **History Section**: Initially hidden and empty.
+- **History Section**: Initially hidden and empty. done

 ## Functionalities

-- **Donation and History Button Functionality**:
+- **Donation and History Button Functionality**: done
   - Clicking the "History" button will hide the donation data and display the history.
   - Clicking the "Donation" button will hide the history and display the donation data.
-- **Donation Functionality for Each Card**:
+- **Donation Functionality for Each Card**: done
   - When the "Donate Now" button is clicked:
     - The donation input will be deducted from the total account balance, and the updated balance will be shown.
     - The card’s current donation amount will increase.
     - A meaningful notification will be added to the History section.
-- **Input Validation**:
+- **Input Validation**: done
   - Show an alert if invalid data is found and stop the transaction.
   - Validate the donation amount:
     - If the donation amount is greater than the account balance.
     - If the input field contains an invalid number.
     - If the input field is empty.
-- **History Section**:
+- **History Section**: done
   - The history section will display transaction notifications, including:
     - Date and time of the transaction.
     - Donation amount.